 The purpose of these requirements is to provide uniform administrative guidance for City of Albuquerque Social Services Agreements awarded by any City Department.
-Unless specifically exempted, Contractors are expected to understand and shall comply with all applicable requirements contained herein.
-Failure to comply may result in disallowed costs, Suspension or Termination of contracts, or other sanctions including but not limited to returning of funds.
+Unless specifically exempted, Contractors are expected to understand and shall comply with all applicable

 A. Mission

 The Department of Family and Community Services provides quality health and Social Services, housing, recreation and education to improve the quality of life for the Albuquerque community.
 For the purposes of these requirements, the Social Services Agreements encompass a wide range of activities, leveraging local, state, and federal resources to create and maintain viable communities and a supportive living environment for the Albuquerque community.